McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

         </li>
         <li>
             <i>
-                This is only a candiate for attack - network latency, package validation are still obsticles that are not easy to                       determine.
+                This is only a candidate for an attack as the other factors previously mentioned will affect the outcome.
             </i>
         </li>
     </ol>